Skip to main content

 Program sites and services are expanded to include all of New York City and the lower Hudson Valley counties.
 New programs include the Mentoring Program, Kinship Foster Boarding Home Program, Therapeutic Foster Homes, Services for People with Developmental Disabilities, Bronx Family Services, and Group Homes for children with serious mental health problems and adolescents previously placed out of state.
 The Governor of New York tours Abbott House’s Irvington Campus in 1990.

 New programs opened this decade include Post-Adoption, the Bridge Family Program, and the Foster Care Reunification Program.
 In 2008, Abbott House is selected to help launch New York State’s Bridges to Health (B2H) Program, which provides support to NYC foster children both in their communities and in their homes.
-The year also marks the end of institutional programs and services, phasing out the residential program at the Irvington Campus and closing the Abbott Special Act School District.
+The year also marks the reduction of large institutional programs and services while expanding foster care, adoption and post-adoption services.
 This completes the transition to becoming a true community-based agency.

 The focus of care shifts towards preventive and “wrap around” services and includes two NonSecure Detention Programs, the Article-31 Mental Health Clinic, the Community Schools Resource Program, the FACE (Family Assessment and Community Enhancement) Program, expansion of the Post-Adoption Program, and the launch of the Permanency Resource Program and the Training Institute.
 The Transitional Resources for Children (TRC) Program opens in 2014 and cares for unaccompanied minors awaiting family reunification.
 The B2H program begins its multi-year transition to Health Homes